What to expect from a career in Chemical Production

 Chemical production programs at Ontario colleges typically require an Ontario Secondary School Diploma (OSSD) or equivalent, which includes a grade 12 English credit.
 Senior math and science credits are also usually required but will vary by program.

-Chemical Production Jobs and Salaries
+Chemical Production Jobs

 Graduates of chemical production programs will fill roles in a variety of settings, from research labs and government agencies to educational institutions, manufacturing companies and much more.
 Industries of employment may include (but aren’t limited to):